temporalio/documentation/docs/typescript/clients.md

 :::info Should I use Cron Workflows or Timers?

-This section is specifically about <preview page={WhatIsATemporalCronJob}>Temporal Cron Jobs</preview>, Workflows that have the `cronSchedule` option set in Temporal.
+This section is specifically about <preview page={WhatIsATemporalCronJob}>Temporal Cron Jobs</preview>, which are Workflows that have the `cronSchedule` option set in Temporal.
-Since Temporal Workflows have [Timers](/docs/typescript/workflows#timers), can loop indefinitely, and can spawn [Child Workflows](/docs/typescript/workflows#child-workflows), it is natural to ask when to use which.
+Because Temporal Workflows have [Timers](/docs/typescript/workflows#timers), can loop indefinitely, and can spawn [Child Workflows](/docs/typescript/workflows#child-workflows), it is natural to ask when to use which.

 Cron Workflows are rigid and come with a lot of caveats.
 They are a great choice if you have Workflows that need to run as rigidly as the native Linux `cron` utility (except distributed and fault tolerant).